-Dosimeter settings for Name Field the Edge Note: refer to Glossary for more detailed information.
+Dosimeter Setting Description NOTE: refer to Glossary for more detailed information.
 Heartbeat enable When enabled (or checked), the LED will flash green while running and flash amber when stopped.
 Response Either Slow Time Response or Fast Time Response is applied to the measurements.
 (Typically Slow time response is used in the US market while Fast is used in the EU communities.)
 C-A enable When enabled (or checked), C minus A will be calculated.

+Description Dosimeter Setting NOTE: refer to Glossary for more detailed information.
 Projected Time A selectable time parameter via the up/down arrows or type in a value.
 The projected time value is used to make projected dose calculation for the dose measurement.
 Peak Weighting Select either A, C or Z for the peak frequency weighting.
-Dose indicator LED When enabled (or checked), the LED will flash red when the dose value exceeds the designated entered value.
+Dose % Indicator LED (Dosimeter 1) When enabled (or checked), the LED will flash red when the dosimeter 1 dose % value exceeds the designated entered value.
 Setup name (Optional field) A setup name may be entered into the Meter 1 and/or Meter 2 fields.
-When set, it appears on the top of Edge's display (example setup names: OHSHA, MSHA, EU directive).
-Threshold enable When the checkbox is selected and a value is entered for meter 1 and/or meter 2, the threshold is used to calculate Lavg, TWA, and Dose measurements.
+When set, it appears on the top of Edge's display (example setup names: OSHA, MSHA, EU directive).
+Threshold enable When the checkbox is selected and a value is entered for meter 1 and/or meter 2 only values above the thresholds are used to calculate Lavg, TWA, and Dose measurements.
 Upper Limit Select a UL dB level by the up/down arrows or by typing in a value.
-(Note: The upper limit (UL) is a measurement setting in which the user selects a specific decibel level.
-The UL value records the amount of time that the Sound level is at or greater than the entered level.)
-RMS Weighting Select either A or C RMS Weighting. ( Note : The RMS (root mean square) are the results from the Edge with the response time and weighting settings taken into account.)
+NOTE: The upper limit (UL) is a measurement setting in which the user selects a specific decibel level.
+The UL value records the amount of time that the Sound level is at or greater than the entered level.
+RMS Weighting Select either A or C RMS Weighting.
+NOTE: The RMS (root mean square) are the results from the Edge with the response time and weighting settings taken into account.
 Criterion Level Select a Criterion level via the up/down arrow or by typing in a value.
-(Note: Criterion level is the average SPL that will result in 100% dose over the criterion time and is typically set by a regulatory agency such as OSHA, EU directive.)
-Exchange Rate Enter in (or select with up/down arrows) 3, 4, or 5 dB.
+NOTE: Criterion level is the average SPL that will result in 100% dose over the criterion time and is typically set by a regulatory agency such as OSHA, EU directive, etc. Exchange Rate Enter in (or select with up/down arrows) 3, 4, or 5 dB.
 ER refers to how sound energy is averaged over time.
 (OSHA uses a 5 dB doubling rate while most of the world uses 3 dB.)

-Table 1-2: Dosimeter fields explained for the Edge
+Table 3-3: Dosimeter fields explained for the Edge